MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 1. `PciRoot(0x0)/Pci(0x14,0x0)` just a patch are only used for display information related to the `CML PCH-V USB Controller` via `About This Mac/System Report/PCI`).
 Without this patch, information related to the device is working but not displayed.
 It's Optional.

-2. `PciRoot(0x0)/Pci(0x1F,0x3)`is a patch are only used to enable working audio device related to the`Comet Lake PCH-V cAVS` via `About This Mac/System Report/PCI`).
-This patch is compulsory to allow working audio (`HDEF`).
-Boot-args `alcid=1` is not require.

-3. `PciRoot(0x0)/Pci(0x1F,0x4)` just a patch are only used for display information related to the `Comet Lake PCH-V SMBus Host Controllerr` via `About This Mac/System Report/PCI`).
+2. `PciRoot(0x0)/Pci(0x1F,0x4)` just a patch are only used for display information related to the `Comet Lake PCH-V SMBus Host Controllerr` via `About This Mac/System Report/PCI`).
 Without this patch, information related to the device is working but not displayed.
 It's Optional.

 ```xml